Last Updated: March 2026

 Is consumption tax charged on all property purchases in Japan?

-No. Consumption tax (10%) applies only to buildings purchased from taxable entities such as developers and real estate companies.
-It does NOT apply to land (ever), private sales between individuals, or purchases from non-taxable sellers.
-For new apartments from developers, the tax applies only to the building portion, not the land.
+No. The 10% consumption tax applies only to buildings bought from taxable entities (e.g. developers and real estate companies).
+It does not apply to land (ever), to private sales between individuals, or to sales by non-taxable sellers.
+A common misconception is that the full purchase price is subject to consumption tax—in fact it’s only the building portion, and only when the seller is taxable.

 Related Guides

-- Complete Guide to Buying Property in Japan as a Foreigner - Step-by-step buying process
+- Complete guide to buying property in Japan — Full process

-- Mortgage Without Permanent Residency - Financing options for foreign buyers
+- Mortgage without permanent residency — Financing for foreign buyers

 Official Sources

-- National Tax Agency (NTA) - Stamp duty rates and consumption tax rules
+- National Tax Agency (NTA) — Stamp duty and consumption tax

-- Japan Federation of Shiho-Shoshi Lawyers Association - Judicial scrivener information
+- Japan Federation of Shiho-Shoshi Lawyers Association — Scrivener information

 Final Thoughts

-This guide was last updated in February 2026.
-Tax rates and reduction programs may change.
-For the latest information, please verify with official government sources and consult with a qualified tax professional before making purchase decisions.
+This guide was last updated in March 2026.
+Tax rates and reduction programs can change.
+Verify with official sources and a qualified tax professional before making decisions.